Widest choice of ski holidays from 60+ tour operators

 Best for: People after a huge ski area and excellent value for money

 Located in the centre of the gigantic Portes du Soleil ski area, is the traditional town of Morzine.
 Being based here means you’ll be able to ski in both France and Switzerland on the same day as well as benefit from a short transfer time from Geneva.
-The resort is full of traditional chalets and a historical town centre, including a 19th century Church.
-If the prospect of over 600km of skiing is too much, the local pass still gives you access to 120km of pistes which is perfect for beginners or people looking to enjoy the many bars, shops and restaurants in town.
-It’s easy to see why so many people think this is one of the best ski resorts in France.
+The resort is full of traditional catered chalets and an historical town centre, including a 19th century church.
+If the prospect of over 600 km of skiing is too much, the local pass still gives you access to 120 km of pistes which is perfect for beginners or visitors looking to enjoy the many bars, shops and restaurants in town.
+It’s easy to see why so many think this is one of the best ski resorts in France.

 View ski holidays to Morzine here